zriyansh/signoz.io/docs/userguide/collecing_docker_container_logs.md

   ```
   Here we are matching logs using an expression and dropping the entire log by setting `drop_ratio: 1.0` .
 You can read more about the filter operator [here](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/pkg/stanza/docs/operators/filter.md)

-* Now we can restart the otel collector container so that new changes are applied and the docker container logs will be visible in SigNoz.
+* Now we can restart the otel collector container so that new changes are applied and the docker container logs will be dropped for the specified containers.

 ## Steps for collecting logs if SigNoz is running on a different host.